This Is the Moment

 "This Is the Moment" is a major song from the musical Jekyll & Hyde.
 It was written by Frank Wildhorn and Leslie Bricusse.
 The song was first performed in the musical by cast member Chuck Wagner as Jekyll & Hyde at the Alley Theatre in Houston in May 1990.
 Prior to the stage production, a studio version was already released in March 1990 on a concept album titled Highlights from Jekyll & Hyde, performed by Colm Wilkinson.

 Actors from the Broadway production like Robert Cuccioli and David Hasselhoff sang it in the key of E.

 Translations

 The song was translated to various languages in the foreign productions of Jekyll & Hyde, including Chinese, Finnish, Hungarian, Portuguese, Korean, Japanese, German, Swedish, and Spanish.
-It was also covered by Garry Hagger in Dutch as "Het mooiste moment".
+A remake was also made by Garry Hagger in Dutch as "Het allermooiste", but that version's lyrics have a different subject.
 The Czech version "To je ta chvile" was recorded by the 4 Tenors on their debut album, which was awarded Gold and Platinum records.